bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/arrayExam.rst

       :feedback_a: This would be true if the while loop continued as long as i1 and i2 where greater than or equal to 0.
       :feedback_b: This loops and only increments count when the same value is in x1 and x2, but it doesn't compare the values at index 0 since it stops when either index is 0.
       :feedback_c: It may appear that the indices get out of synchronization, but check out the else if and else code.
-      :feedback_d: The very first time through the loop the values at the two indicies are equal and count is incremented.
+      :feedback_d: The very first time through the loop the values at the two indices are equal and count is incremented.

       What is the value of ``count`` after the following code has executed?